ioBroker/ioBroker.vis/README.md

 }
 ```

-for that.**
+for that.

 ## Filters
 To visualise on the one view thw whole number of widgets you can use filters to reduce the amount of widgets simultaneously shown on the view.

-Every widget has a field "filter".
-If you set it to some value, e.g. "light", so you can use other widget (bars - filters, filter - dropdown) to control which filter is actually active.
+Every widget has a field `filter`.
+If you set it to some value, e.g. `light`, so you can use other widget `(bars - filters, filter - dropdown)` to control which filter is actually active.

 ## Control interface
 Vis creates 3 variables:

-- control.instance - Here the browser instance should be written or FFFFFFFF if every browser must be controlled.
+- `control.instance` - Here the browser instance should be written or FFFFFFFF if every browser must be controlled.
-- control.data     - Parameter for command.
+- `control.data`     - Parameter for command.
 See specific command description.
-- control.command  - Command name.
+- `control.command`  - Command name.
 Write this variable triggers the command.
 That means before command will be written the "instance" and "data" must be prepared with data.

 Commands:

-* alert - show alert window in vis. "control.data" has following format "message;title;jquery-icon".
+* `alert` - show alert window in vis. "control.data" has following format "message;title;jquery-icon".
 Title and jquery-icon are optional.
 Icon names can be found [here](http://jqueryui.com/themeroller/).
 To show icon "ui-icon-info" write ```Message;;info```.
-* changeView - switch to desired view. "control.data" must have name of view.
+* `changeView` - switch to desired view. "control.data" must have name of view.
 You can specify project name too as "project/view".
 Default project is "main".
-* refresh - reload vis, for instance after project is changed to reload on all browsers.
+* `refresh` - reload vis, for instance after project is changed to reload on all browsers.
-* reload - same as refresh.
+* `reload` - same as refresh.
-* dialog - Show dialog window.
+* `dialog` - Show dialog window.
 Dialog must exist on view.
 One of:

-    - "static    - HTML    - Dialog",
+    - `static    - HTML    - Dialog`,
-    - "static    - Icon    - Dialog",
+    - `static    - Icon    - Dialog`,
-    - "container - HTML    - view in jqui Dialog",
+    - `container - HTML    - view in jqui Dialog`,
-    - "container - ext cmd - view in jqui Dialog",
+    - `container - ext cmd - view in jqui Dialog`,
-    - "container - Icon    - view in jqui Dialog",
+    - `container - Icon    - view in jqui Dialog`,
-    - "container - Button  - view in jqui Dialog".
+    - `container - Button  - view in jqui Dialog`.

-    "control.data" must have id of dialog widget, e.g. "w00056".
+    `control.data` must have id of dialog widget, e.g. `w00056`.
-* dialogClose
+* `dialogClose`
-* popup - opens a new browser window.
-Link must be specified in "control.data", e.g. http://google.com
+* `popup` - opens a new browser window.
+Link must be specified in `control.data`, e.g. http://google.com
-* playSound - play sound file.
-The link to file is specified in "control.data", e.g. http://www.modular-planet.de/fx/marsians/Marsiansrev.mp3.
+* `playSound` - play sound file.
+The link to file is specified in `control.data`, e.g. http://www.modular-planet.de/fx/marsians/Marsiansrev.mp3.
-  You can upload your own file in vis and let it play as for instance "/vis.0/main/img/myFile.mp3".
+  You can upload your own file in vis and let it play as for instance `/vis.0/main/img/myFile.mp3`.

 If user changes the view or at start the variables will be filled by vis with

-- "control.instance": browser instance and ack=true
+- `control.instance`: browser instance and `ack=true`
-- "control.data": project and view name in form "project/view", e.g. "main/view" (and ack=true)
+- `control.data`: project and view name in form `project/view`, e.g. `main/view` (and `ack=true`)
-- "control.command": "changedView" and ack=true
+- `control.command`: `changedView` and `ack=true`

-You can write the JSON-string or Object into control.command as ```{instance: 'AABBCCDD', command: 'cmd', data: 'ddd'}```.
+You can write the JSON-string or Object into control.command as `{instance: 'AABBCCDD', command: 'cmd', data: 'ddd'}`.
 In this case the instance and data will be taken from JSON object.

 ## Default view
 You can define for every view the desired resolution (Menu=>Tools=>Resolution).
 This is only the visual border in edit mode to show you the screen size on some specific device.
 In real time mode it will not be visible and all widgets outside of border will be visible.

 Additionally you can define if this view must be used as default for this resolution.

-So every time the **index.html** (without #viewName) is called, the best suitable for this resolution view will be opened.
+So every time the `index.html` (without `#viewName`) is called, the best suitable for this resolution view will be opened.
 If only one view has *"Default"* flag, so this view will be opened independent from screen resolution or orientation.

 E.g. you can create two views "Landscape-Mobile" and "Portrait-Mobile" and these two views will be switched automatically when you change the orientation or screen size.